- Fantastic utility

 The 2019 Subaru Forester has a spacious, well-organized interior.

 The 2019 Subaru Forester has room to spare.
 Its exceptionally wide tailgate and doors open to reveal a spacious interior with nice finishes and materials.

-We grant it 7 out of 10 points, with one above average for its stellar cargo utility and another for its spacious back seat.
+We grant it 8 out of 10 points, with one above average each for its stellar cargo utility and people-carrying ability, and another for its spacious back seat.
 (Read more about how we rate cars.)